Frank McLaughlin (artist): Marvel and DC

 Settling into his career as an inker, McLaughlin became ensconced at Marvel, inking the likes of Wayne Boring on Captain Marvel and Sal Buscema on both Captain America and The Defenders before becoming primarily a DC inker.
 Throughout the 1970s, McLaughlin inked backup stories featuring the Atom, Black Lightning, Zatanna, and "The Fabulous World of Krypton", among others.
-He became the regular series inker for penciler Dick Dillin's Justice League of America, and for some issues of penciler Ernie Chan's Batman stories in Detective Comics, and Joe Staton's Green Lantern.
+He became the regular series inker for penciler Dick Dillin's Justice League of America and penciler Irv Novick's The Flash, and for some issues of penciler Ernie Chan's Batman stories in Detective Comics, and Joe Staton's Green Lantern.
 Concurrently, he wrote martial-arts articles for Marvel's black-and-white comics magazine The Deadly Hands of Kung Fu.

 In the 1980s McLaughlin was regular inker on penciler Carmine Infantino's The Flash, Gene Colan's Wonder Woman, and Dan Jurgens' Green Arrow, among other assignments.
 He also inked Steve Ditko on the first two issues of A.C.E.
 Comics' short-lived series What Is...The Face?
 (Dec.
 1986 and April 1987), and for the same company wrote, co-penciled and co-inked the single issue of Big Edsel Band (Sept.
 1987), starring the modern-day retro-1950s band.
 During the following decade, while continuing to draw for DC, McLaughlin expanded to Acclaim Comics and Broadway Comics.
 His last known comics work is Broadway's Fatale #6 (Oct.
 1996), inking J. G. Jones.